v0.06 06/17/2026

-As of 2025, PIXEvents provides APIs to instrument your game, labeling regions of CPU or GPU work and marking important occurences.
+As of 2025, PIXEvents provides APIs to instrument your game, labeling regions of CPU or GPU work and marking important occurrences.
 Common APIs include PixBeginEvent, PixEndEvent, and PixSetMarker which internally call ID3D12GraphicsCommandList::BeginEvent, ID3D12CommandQueue::BeginEvent, ID3D12GraphicsCommandList::EndEvent ID3D12CommandQueue::EndEvent, ID3D12GraphicsCommandList::SetMarker and ID3D12CommandQueue::SetMarker depending on the context.

 This functionality is designed to integrate seamlessly with any Windows tooling, including IHV-specific tools, and is not exclusive to PIX.
 Additionally, PIX Events is available as an open-source software.
 If IHV tools need to decode marker data, they could use the PIX events decoder instead of creating their own decoder.